ninebelowzero/angular-contacts-app/README.md

 #### Database (DB)
 A MongoDB instance with its data written to the mounted path `./db/data` so it persists between runs.

-## The Test

-Please spend no longer than 2 hours on this test it is fine if you do not complete all the tasks they are just to provide a basis for discussion if you are invited for a face-to-face interview.

-If you have any questions before beginning this test please feel free to contact me via [joshb@speechmatics.com](mailto:joshb@speechmatics.com)

-### Tasks

-The web application has the ability to add a contact through a form with a single input field (First name).

-Currently you have to reload the application in order to see new contacts reflected in your contacts list.

-- Add the ability to add a contact with the following fields some of which are required (marked with \*).
-  - First name *
-  - Last name *
-  - Email address *
-  - Photo
-  - Company
-  - Job title
-  - Phone number
-  - Birthday
-  - Address
-  - Notes
-- Add validation for these fields and provide user feedback when necessary.
-- Add the ability to edit an existing contact.
-- Add the ability to delete an existing contact.
-- Add a way to search your contacts.
-- Add a way to export your contacts.
-- Add a way to import your contacts.
-- Style the user interface to make it more aesthetically pleasing.

-## Submission

-As you work on the project please make use of Git to record your progress.

-When submitting your work push your Git repository somewhere we can access it such as GitHub or Bitbucket, or zip the repository and send it to us as an attachment.

 [angular-docs]:          https://docs.angularjs.org/
 [babel]:                 https://babeljs.io/
 [docker-compose]:        https://docs.docker.com/compose/install/